davelarimore/pet-pal/README.md

 * Can add and delete visits for their clients

 ### Achitecture highlights:
-* The Monogo database has separate models for users, pets, visits and tasks.
+* The Mongo database has separate models for users, pets, visits and tasks.
 The models utilize relationships to manage ownership of records.
 * Navigo provides front-end routing for the one-page app

 ## Technology used: